stkline/data-science-interviews/theory.md

 **What are the methods for solving linear regression do you know? ‍⭐️**

 Answer here

+1. QR matrix decomposition.
-QR matrix decomposition, SVD(singular value decomposition) and pseudinverse
+2. SVD(singular value decomposition) and pseudoinverse

 <br/>